themostaza/parse-utils/README.md

 <a name="createPointerFromId"></a>

 ## createPointerFromId ⇒ <code>ParseObject</code>
-Create a pointer to a Parse object given its id and the class name
+Create a pointer to a Parse object given its id and the class name.

 **Returns**: <code>ParseObject</code> - Pointer to the Parse object.
 **Category**: Synchronous.